uesseu/ninwavelets/README.md

 pip install cupy
 ```

+When you import ninwavelets, it tries to import cupy.
+If cupy could not be imported, it does not raise error but reports it.

 # Usage
 - At first, import wavelets and import numpy or cupy.
 - The wave must be numpy or cupy data.